matrix-org/matrix.org/content/docs/communities/switching-providers/_index.md

 support team of matrix.org to escalate issues and try to get back in control of a room.
 The Matrix.org Foundation has limited means, and its support team works in best effort mode.
-Proving the room belonged to you and you shared it by accident can be a tedious process since the Matrix.org Foundation takes particular care about social engineering issues.
+Proving the room belonged to you and you shared it by accident can be a tedious process since The Matrix.org Foundation takes particular care about social engineering issues.

 For a more advanced explanation of how room ownership works, please head to the